Determining the value of your business is crucial.

 Understanding Business Valuation For Business Owners

-Business valuation is the process of determining the economic worth of a business.
+Business valuation is the process of determining a business’s economic worth.
 It’s a critical aspect of various business transactions, including:

 - Buying or selling a business: A fair and accurate valuation ensures a smooth transaction for both parties.